master-hax/aosp-system-core/llkd/README.md

 default *empty* or false, comma separated list of uid numbers or names.
 The string false is the equivalent to an empty list.
 Do not watch processes that match this uid.

+#### ro.llk.blacklist.process.stack
+default process names init,lmkd,lmkd.llkd,llkd,keystore,logd.
+_false_ is the equivalent to an empty list.
+This subset of processes are not monitored for live lock stack signatures.
+Also prevents the sepolicy violation associated with processes that block ptrace, as these can not be checked anyways.

 Architectural Concerns
 ----------------------